 How does it grip on various surfaces & conditions?
 Is dust a factor?
 How long will the outsoles last?

 Herringbone is back and it’s here in a bladed, multi-directional fashion.

 What can I say – those who follow the basic concepts of evolving basketball shoe technology, know that herringbone pretty much never fails and this was exactly the case for the AJ XXXIV.

 I admit I’m a bit hesitant to play with these outdoors a lot since they come at $175 but I still tested them both indoors and outdoors.

 The traction is near-perfect on pretty much all surfaces, I think I could count the times I slipped on one hand, and that’s likely due to other factors and not the shoe’s outsole.

-I’m also not a huge sole wiper and fortunately, the traction pattern doesn’t pick up dust almost at all, so I was able to bite the floor consistently at all times with no interference.
+I’m also not a huge sole wiper and fortunately, the traction pattern doesn’t pick up dust almost at all, so I was able to bite the floor consistently at all times with little-to-no interference.